stassa/louise/README.md

     true.
     ```

-    The examples in `examples_invention.pl` are insufficient for Louise to learn
+    The single positive example in `examples_invention.pl` are insufficient for
-    a general theory of `path/2`.
-Louise simply returns the single positive
+    Louise to learn a general theory of `path/2`.
+Louise simply returns the
-    example.
+    single positive example, un-generalised.

- 5. Perform a learning attempt with examples invention:
+ 5. Perform a second learning attempt with examples invention:

     ```prolog
     ?- learn_with_examples_invention(path/2).